The-LoneWolf/AndroPress/README.md

 <br>
 3 Copy your google-services.json files data to <a href="https://github.com/The-LoneWolf/AndroidWordpressJsonApiClient/blob/master/app/google-services.json">google-services.json</a> in app folder and you are ready to go.<br><br>

-more Instructions on development and other stuff witll be added :)
+more Instructions on development and other stuff witll be added :)<br>

+<b>New screenshots with more instructions & test apk & test website is available <a href="http://mgarebaghi.ir/en/2016/10/15/android-wordpress-json-api-client/">here</a>.</b>
 <br><br>

 ## Things Done